-Important: Please ensure that you check your Grant Agreement to confirm that the correct details have been included for the legal representative and contact person for the project.
-If the legal representative or contact person for your project has changed since the submission of your application, please notify the UK National Agency.
+Important: Please ensure that you check your Grant Agreement to confirm that the correct details have been listed for the legal representative and contact person for the project.
+If the legal representative or contact person for your project has changed since the submission of your application, you will be required to update the UK NA.
 It is recommended that this is done at your earliest convenience so that any potential delay to the countersigning of your Grant Agreement is minimised.